 Get comfortable in your studying environment

 Find a place where you can study comfortably for your exam.
 It can be your personal study area, the library, or a coffee shop near your home—as long the location helps you focus while reading your books and notes.
+Proper back support is important, so make sure to use a quality ergonomic office chair, especially if you’ll be sitting and studying for longer hours.

 Studying in your bedroom is not advisable since it may make you feel tired and unmotivated.
 The key is to choose the best place to stimulate your thoughts.
 When you see your bed, something in your brain is triggered and makes you feel sleepy.
 A place outside of your bedroom is likely a better option.